Is Mozilla VPN Worth It?

 Can You Trust Mozilla VPN?

-My take: Mozilla VPN is backed by the Mozilla non-profit.
-They have a 20+ year history of fighting for internet privacy.
+My take: Mozilla VPN is backed by the Mozilla non-profit, emphasizing a strong commitment to online privacy.
 I trust them more than most VPN companies.
-The independent audits back this up.
+But the US location and IP logging are worth knowing about.

 Mozilla VPN Pros and Cons